akiuni/mysql-failover/README.md

 * operation master election

-Each repl-watchdog script send a "SCAN <hostname>" status.
-The first record becomes the master of operations and confirms with a "MAST <hostname>" status
+Each repl-watchdog script send a "SCAN 'hostname'" status.
+The first record becomes the master of operations and confirms with a "MAST 'hostname'" status

 * followers declarations

-Each repl-watchdog  which have not beeing elected as master will declare itself as a follower : "FOLO <hostname"
+Each repl-watchdog  which have not beeing elected as master will declare itself as a follower : "FOLO 'hostname"

 * do the job

-the operation master first send a "TARG <socket>" status to inform the followers which is the new master.
+the operation master first send a "TARG 'socket'" status to inform the followers which is the new master.
 Then, it promotes the bdd slave server as new master, copy the database on the new slave, restart the replication and reset its local mysqlrouter status.
-Once all finished, it sends a "MAOK <hostname>" status
+Once all finished, it sends a "MAOK 'hostname'" status

 the followers will wait for the "TARG" status and reset their local mysqlrouter configuration accordingly.
-Once finished, send a "FOOK <hostname>" status
+Once finished, send a "FOOK 'hostname'" status

 * terminate the operation